EEA and Norway Grants: Background

 The EEA and Norway Grants have their basis in the EEA Agreement.

 Under this agreement, Iceland, Liechtenstein, and Norway are part of the European Single Market (ESM), which enables the free movement of goods, services, capital and people in the internal market.
 The EEA Agreement sets out the common goals involved in working together to reduce social and economic disparities in Europe and strengthen cooperation between European countries.

 Ever since the EEA Agreement entered into force, Iceland, Liechtenstein, and Norway have contributed to social and economic progress in several countries of the EU and EEA.
 These contributions have been channelled through the Financial Mechanism (1994–1998), the Financial Instrument (1999–2003) and the EEA and Norway Grants (2004–2009, 2009–2014, 2014–2021).
 In total, Norway, Iceland and Liechtenstein provided €3.3 billion through consecutive grant schemes between 1994 and 2014.
 A further contribution of €2.8 billion was made available in the 2014–2021 funding period.
 The three donor countries contribute according to their size and gross domestic product (GDP).
 Consequently, Norway provides 97.7%, Iceland 1.6%, and Liechtenstein 0.7% of the funding for the 2014–2021 EEA and Norway Grants combined.

 Since 2004, there have been two separate mechanisms: the EEA Grants and the Norway Grants.
 The EEA Grants are financed by the three donor countries: Iceland, Liechtenstein, and Norway; while the Norway Grants are solely financed by Norway.

 Eligibility

 The eligibility for the EEA and Norway Grants mirrors the criteria set for the EU Cohesion Fund aimed at member states where the gross national income (GNI) per inhabitant is less than 90% of the EU average.
 For the 2014–2021 funding period, these countries are Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia and Slovenia.
-Countries that have entered the EU before 2004 are inelegible for receiving funding under the Norway Grants; Greece and Portugal, therefore, only receive EEA Grants funding.
+Countries that have entered the EU before 2004 are ineligible for receiving funding under the Norway Grants; Greece and Portugal, therefore, only receive EEA Grants funding.